Cheeseburger in Caseville

 Cheeseburger in Caseville is a festival that takes place in Caseville, Michigan, every mid-August.
 The festival is a tribute to tropical paradise, cheeseburgers, and Jimmy Buffett.
 The 10-day-long festival takes place in August, celebrating the final weeks of summer vacation.
 Activities at the festival range from sandcastle making to concerts and laser light shows on the beach.

 History

 In 1999, a Caseville locals Arlene Nance and Lyn Bezemek came up with an idea for an end-of-summer festival that is now known as Cheeseburger in Caseville.
 About 5,000 people from around Huron County, Michigan attended the first Cheeseburger festival.
 What started as a three-day weekend has turned into a 10-day festival that includes concerts, the highlight of the festival, The Parade of Tropical Fools.

 In 2004, five years after the debut of the festival, Caseville Chamber of Commerce president Steve Louwers took control.
 He continues to be instrumental in the success of Caseville's busiest 10 days.

 With 2020 being cancelled caused by the COVID-19 pandemic, the 22nd was deferred to 2021.

-On Sunday, August 18 2024, competitive eating duo, Alex and Travis, better known as T&A, broke the long standing record of 18 burgers consumed during a single festival.
-On this historic day Alex broke the record with his 19th burger and Travis tying the previous record with his 18th.
-Together they put down 37 cheeseburgers.
-A bronze plaque is expected to be revealed in the winter of 2025 in the town center to commemorate this historic event.